svmiller/peacesciencer/README.md

     dyad-year or state-year data.
   - `add_cow_majors()`: adds Correlates of War major power information to dyad-year or state-year data.
+  - `add_democracy()`: adds estimates of democracy/levels of democracy
+    to dyad-year or state-year data.
   - `create_stateyears()`: converts Correlates of War or Gleditsch-Ward state membership data into state-year format.
   - `create_dyadyears()`: converts Correlates of War or Gleditsch-Ward